-It is recommended that you review your critiques prior to them being published.
+It is recommended that you review your critiques prior to them being published, and complete summary of the show, noting the overall virtues and faults of the animals presented, as well as dominant bloodlines if seen.
 This needs to be clarified with the club prior to the commencement of judging.
 As in the current times of social media, some clubs are posting critiques on their websites immediately.